medizininformatik-initiative/fts-next/docs/rd-agent/deidentificator.md

 This document describes the configuration options available for managing deidentification settings in the `deidentificator` section of the project configuration file.

+The RDA deidentificator is responsible for:
+1. Requesting research mappings from the TCA (including tID→shiftedDate mappings)
+2. Replacing transport IDs (tIDs) with research pseudonyms (sIDs)
+3. Resolving date transport ID extensions to shifted dates and removing the extensions

+For details on the DateShift-ID Pattern, see the [De-Identification](../details/deidentification) documentation.

 ## Configuration Example

 The `deidentificator` section allows different implementations to be used for pseudonymizing and